Guuri11/Guuri11/README.md

 ## I'm a Software Developer 💻

-- 🔭 I’m currently working on [EDT Partners](https://edtpartners.com) as Software Developer.
+- 🔭 I’m currently working on [EDT Partners](https://edtpartners.com) & [Exams 4 Zoom](https://examsforzoom.com) as Software Developer.
 - 👯 I’m looking to collaborate designers || others programmers.
 - 💯 GOAL: Be the best programmer I can be.
 - 💪 Some people said that I wouldn't get anything, so I proved them wrong.